Brazil police search home of likely presidential candidate - NewsBreak

 Gomes' brother Cid, currently a senator, was governor of Ceara at the time.
 Police also searched his residence, according to reports in various local newspapers.
 In their statement, police didn't confirm who was targeted.
 The press office of Cid Gomes didn’t immediately return calls or requests for comment.

 On Twitter, Ciro Gomes expressed disgust with the operation, claiming it revealed that President Jair Bolsonaro had transformed Brazil into a police state.
-He stressed that he held no public office related to the alleged crimes nor had any connection with them.
+He denied any wrongdoing, stressing that he held no public office related to the alleged crimes nor had any connection with them.

 “Until this morning, I imagined that we lived, even with its imperfections, in a democratic country,” Gomes wrote.
 "I have no doubt that this late and disproportionate action has the clear objective of trying to damage my pre-candidacy for president.”